 The left selection key is Go to (4) for you to view the functions in your personal shortcut list.
 Select Options > Select options to view the list of available functions that you can add in the options list.
 Select the function Organise > Move and the location to rearrange the functions of your shortcut list.
 Menu (5) and Audio (6)

-■ Demo mode
+Demo mode

-To start up the phone without the SIM card, accept Start up phone without SIM card?.
-Then use those features of the phone that do not require the SIM card.
+You can start up the phone without the SIM card by accepting Start up phone without SIM card? and use those features of the phone that do not require the SIM card.